Fight For The Compensation Your Child Deserves After A Birth Injury

 It may not be obvious in the weeks and months following the birth of your child that he or she is suffering from Erb’s palsy or cerebral palsy.
 However, the statute of limitations is different for birth injuries than for other personal injuries.
 As a result, parents who learn their children have cerebral palsy years after the birth of their child can still sue the doctor responsible if their discovery of their child’s injuries falls within the statute of limitations.

-If you have questions regarding whether or not you are within the statute of limitations regarding the discovery of your child's birth injury, contact Lynnfield, Massachusetts, birth injury attorneys at Colonna & Doyle today and schedule an appointment to discuss your case.
+If you have questions regarding whether or not you are within the statute of limitations regarding the discovery of your child’s birth injury, contact our Lynnfield office today to schedule a free initial appointment to discuss your case.
+Call 781-667-2658 or reach out online.